openobserve/openobserve-docs/docs/howto/ingest_cloudwatch_logs.md

 Below are the steps that you can follow:

+1. Get Zinc Cloud / ZincObserve credentials
 1. Configure Kinesis Firehose
 1. Set up IAM policy and role for Cloudwatch to send logs to Kinesis Firehose
 1. Set up Cloudwatch subscription filter to send logs to Kinesis Firehose
 1. Monitor and Analyze Cloudwatch Logs in ZincObserve

-# Step 1: Get ZincObserve credentials
+## Step 1: Get Zinc Cloud / ZincObserve credentials

 Navigate to `Ingestion > Kinesis Firehose`